Sweden vs Romania halted as Alexander Isak suffers racist abuse by fans in European Qualifier

 The incident means Romania face a third UEFA charge for racism in this qualifying campaign.

 Their previous home game against Norway was ordered to be played behind closed doors.
-They could now face a points deduction or explusion from the tournament.
+They could now face a points deduction or expulsion from the tournament.

-The victory secured Sweden's progression to Euro 2020 with a match to spare, ending Romania's chances of qualifying.
+The victory secured Sweden's progression to Euro 2020 with a match to spare, ending Romania's chances of qualifying from the group.

 Asked about the game being stopped, Sweden coach Janne Anderson said: "For me, I'm a football coach.
 We have a referee, we have some rules that we have to follow and the referee followed it, so he stopped the game once.